Day Trip to Celestun Biosphere Reserve (Mexico)

 There are several ways to explore the Celestún Biosphere Reserve, depending on your preferences and budget.

-- With a Tour: Booking a guided tour from Mérida or Celestun is the most popular option as everything is organised for you.
+- Guided Tours: Booking a guided tour from Mérida or Celestun is the most popular option as everything is organised for you.
 Most tours include your transport for the day; a guided boat trip; and insights from knowledgeable local guides.
-It’s a hassle-free option but can be expensive compared to other tours.
-Prices range from 1500 MXN upwards.
+It’s a hassle-free option but can be expensive and less flexible compared to other options.
+Prices usually start around 1500 MXN.
+I recommend booking a tour through GetYourGuide.

-- Group Excursions: Similarly, some eco-lodges and hotels in Celestún offer group excursions, which can be a good way to meet fellow travellers and enjoy a planned-out itinerary.
+- Group Excursions: Some hotels and eco-lodges in Celestun organise shared group excursions.
+This can be a good way to meet fellow travellers and enjoy a planned-out itinerary.

-- Independently: If you prefer flexibility, you can hire a boat directly from the local cooperative at the Celestun dock.
+- Visiting Independently: If you prefer flexibility, you can hire a boat directly from the local cooperative at the Celestun dock.
 Prices are usually set per boat, so sharing with other travellers can reduce costs.
-If you visit Celestun independently, try to arrive early as wildlife is more active in the morning and you will probably have the reserve all to yourself!
+Try to arrive early as wildlife is more active in the morning and you will probably have the reserve all to yourself!

 Things to Do in Celestun Biosphere